 - Nationally important activities: This means deliveries, services and functions that are necessary for society's functionality at the national level.

 - Activities that are important for Sweden's economy: This refers to the national ability to pay.

 - Damage-generating activities: This includes an activity that, if exposed to an antagonistic act, can generate damaging consequences for other security-sensitive activities.

 What does the new law mean?

-To strengthen the security protection, the Government proposes a new security Law.
-The new Law, the Security Protection Law (2018: 585) contains requirements for measures aimed at protecting information that is of importance for Sweden's security or which is to be protected according to an international commitment for security protection.
+To strengthen the security protection, the Government in 2018 proposed a new security Law.
+The new Law, the Protective Security Act (2018: 585) contains requirements for measures aimed at protecting information that is of importance for Sweden's security or which is to be protected according to an international commitment for security protection.
 The protection of other security-sensitive activities, such as important information systems, is also being strengthened.

 Some news is that it becomes mandatory with traceability logs and a security officer for all operators.
 Addtionally, on proposal, is that sanctions can be imposed.

-Who is the new Security Protection Law for?
+Who is the new Protective Security Act for?